 Learn how to draw a great looking Merry Christmas Card with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Merry Christmas Card drawing.

 Would you like to learn how to draw a Merry Christmas Card?
 Now you can with the help of this festive winter scene.

 Christmas cards have a long history.
 Sending letters around the turn of the year had long been a tradition in England, one which gained popularity during the 1800s as the postal service became fast and affordable.

 In 1843, one socialite found he had too many friends and family members to write personal letters to.

 Scroll down for a downloadable PDF of this tutorial.

 He solved the dilemma by having a thousand copies of a Christmas-themed image printed.
 Thus the first Christmas card was born.

 Today, Christmas cards like the one in this drawing tutorial combine elements from many different belief systems - for example, the gift-giving elf of European folklore, the evergreen tree of ancient European nature worship, and elements of the Biblical story of Christ.